 There’s only one hotel in Primosten, the three-star Hotel Zora.
 However, there’s plenty of beds in town for guests thanks to the large variety of private rooms, apartments and villas.
 Search for accommodation in Primosten with Booking.com.

-There’s more information on the Primosten Tourist Office website.
+There’s addition information about the town on the Primosten Tourist Office website.